devanssjc/ExData_Plotting1/README.md

 ## This section added by Doug Evans

-## This repository contains the 4 R code files as outlined in the
-## assignment below, for of the Exploratory Data Analysis Course
-## To run the code, the data file should be in the R working directory
-## the png files that are created by each Plotn.R file is saved to the
-## working directory.
-Since the dat file is huge, it is not included
-## in this repository, but can be downloaded at the URL given below.
+This repository contains the 4 R code files as outlined in the assignment below, for of the Exploratory Data Analysis Course To run the code, the data file should be in the R working directory The png files that are created by each Plotn.R file is saved to the working directory.
+Since the dat file is huge, it is not included in this repository, but can be downloaded at the URL given below.
-## The data file name should be "household_power_consumption.txt"
+The data file name should be "household_power_consumption.txt"

 -----------------------------------------------